Liquidity preference: Theory

 The liquidity-preference relation can be represented graphically as a schedule of the money demanded at each different interest rate.
 The supply of money together with the liquidity-preference curve in theory interact to determine the interest rate at which the quantity of money demanded equals the quantity of money supplied (see IS/LM model).

+According to the Freiwirtschaft school of economics, if the liquidity preference theory of interest rates is correct, then demurrage currency would theoretically have no interest rates, since demurrage money cannot be used as a long-term store of value.

 Alternatives

 A major rival to the liquidity preference theory of interest is the time preference theory, to which liquidity preference was actually a response.
 Because liquidity is effectively the ease at which assets can be converted into currency, liquidity can be considered a more complex term for the amount of time committed in order to convert an asset.
 Thus, in some ways, it is extremely similar to time preference.

 Criticisms

 In Man, Economy, and State (1962), Murray Rothbard argues that the liquidity preference theory of interest suffers from a fallacy of mutual determination.
 Keynes alleges that the rate of interest is determined by liquidity preference.
 In practice, however, Keynes treats the rate of interest as determining liquidity preference.
 Rothbard states "The Keynesians therefore treat the rate of interest, not as they believe they do—as determined by liquidity preference—but rather as some sort of mysterious and unexplained force imposing itself on the other elements of the economic system."